 Step 5: Get Mortgage Pre-Approval

 Pre-approval tells you how much the bank is willing to lend you before you choose a property.
+The bank checks:- Your income

 - Your employment